casperngeen/hello-world/README.md

 # hello-world

-Hi, this is an edit to readme.md.
-I hope to learn programming and computer science.
+Hi, I am currently enlisted in the military and aspire to study Computer Science afterwards.
+I hope to learn programming and computer science through Github and other online resources before officially embarking on my undergraduate course.